I was recently asked the question, “What should I do to keep an employee that has quit from leaving.”

 It worked brilliantly in baseball, and simplicity in business is key to success.
 Take notice whenever you hear someone say, or, better yet, you hear yourself say, “It’s complicated”.
 It usually isn’t that complicated.

 All of this is great, but there is one more thing you, as a leader, need to do, no you MUST DO, to retain employees:

 You need to really care about your team.
 I want to share with you a good example of caring about your team, and a bad example of caring about your team.

 A. A good example of caring about the well being of your team.

 My Mom was diagnosed with cancer in 1998 when I was working for Maxim Integrated Products.
 Maxim’s late CEO, Jack Gifford, made his personal physician, who I believe was a board member at Stanford Hospital, available for me to consult with.
 You bet that built loyalty.

 B. A bad example of caring about the well being of your team.

 I was working at another company as a senior executive when my daughter was born.
 I took a little time off to be with my wife and daughter.

-The CEO of this company was pissed that I took even one day off, and he made it known.
-Not just to me, but all the other senior executives.
+The CEO of this company, "Bob", was pissed that I took even one day off, and he made it known.
+Not just to me, but he made it known to all the other senior executives.
 I left the company within a year.

 I love you Mom.